davestewart/vuex-pathify/docs/guide/intro.md

 - from **4** operations, **4** helpers, **3** accessor syntaxes and **3** (or sometimes **4**) naming formats
 - to **3** methods and **1** path format

+For store members that don't fit the "set/get" paradigm, there are several [direct access](/api/properties.md#direct-property-access) mechanisms available.

-Finally, [store helpers](/api/store.md) eliminate store setup boilerplate by generating mutations automatically:
+Finally, [store helpers](/api/store.md) provide transparent sub-property access whilst **eliminating** store setup boilerplate:

 ```js
 const mutations = make.mutations(state)
 ```

-The bottom line is that Pathify **radically** reduces store setup, wiring and cognitive overhead, leaving you more time and bandwidth to build your application.
+The end result a **radical** reduction in store setup, component wiring, lines of code and cognitive overhead, leaving you more time and bandwidth to build your application.